DS-100/su20/syllabus.md

 - OH will serve as a one-stop shop for students to get help with assignments.
   - Notably, they also serve as a replacement for traditional lab sessions.
 - Office Hours can be accessed via [oh.ds100.org](oh.ds100.org), where students add themselves to the "queue" and specify the assignment they need help on.
 Once it's their turn, they will be provided with a Zoom link to join, in order to get help from staff.
-- The instructors will also be hosting office hours that are more conceptual-oriented (and not meant for assignment help).
+- The instructors will also be hosting conceptual office hours.
 These will be reflected on the [Calendar](../calendar).

 <br>